 - The best deal can be had only if you thread to leave Telus.
 This I got from having to talk to Customer Retention, not the regular on-line sales people.
 Thus, she must threaten to leave Telus before my wife can get a good deal.

-My wife and I pieced together all the information needed to call Telus, to talk to their Customer Retention group, to get the best deal.
-My wife did most of the talking and managed to get a fantastic deal, where she got her “credit” back and a $100 more on top of that, so off we went to the Telus Store to execute this “great deal”.
+My wife and I pieced together all the information needed to call Telus.
+We could then talk to their Customer Retention group, to get the best deal.
+My wife did most of the talking and managed to get a fantastic deal.
+She got her “credit” back and a $100 more on top of that.
+Off we went to the Telus Store to execute this “great deal”.

-Executing the “great deal” that is where all things went a little pear-shaped, because as I said, the folks in the store have no power, but they can actually derail deals quite nicely.
-My wife wandered into the store, gave all the details of the master plan, the “sales droid” at the store then attempted to execute the “great deal”, however she had to call in to “head office” to make it all work, and at that point the wheels fell off the engine.
+Executing the “great deal” that is where all things went a little pear-shaped, because as I said, the folks in the store have no power.
+My wife wandered into the store, gave all the details of the master plan.
+The salesperson at the store then attempted to execute the “great deal”.
+She had to call in to “head office” to make it all work, and at that point the wheels fell off.

-Luckily my wife had all relevant information about the chap who gave her the “great deal”, however, whomever was on the other end of the phone with our “sales droid”, did not want to honour the “great deal”.
+Luckily my wife had all relevant information about the chap who gave her the “great deal”.
+Whomever was on the other end of the phone did not want to honour the “great deal”.
 An hour and a half later, it seems like Telus may have honoured the “great deal”, but we cannot be sure, until we see the first bill.
-I am needless to say less than impressed by all this flim-flammery that the Telus Customer retention group and the Telus Store have executed.
+I am less than impressed by all this flim-flammery that the Telus Customer retention group and the Telus Store have executed.

-My advice is whatever deal you might get over the phone, you will need to get the name of your rep and some kind of identifying number for them, to ensure you might have half a chance of getting your “great deal”.
+My advice is whatever deal you might get over the phone, you will need to get the name of your rep and some kind of identifying number for them.
 That seemed to be the only thing that might have salvaged my wife’s “great deal”.

 Anybody else with a similar Cell Phone tom-foolery story out there ?